Career / Career Progression

 Microsoft has extensively overhauled its certification program in the past few years.
 In 2020, Microsoft announced that the MCSA, MCSD, and MCSE would retire on January 31, 2021.
 People certified during this time would have a valid MCSE for three years and an MCSD for two years.

-Microsoft now focuses on role-based certifications, allowing its certifications to adhere more closely to current roles and positions.
+Microsoft now focuses on role-based certifications, aligning them more closely with current roles and positions.
 This is due to Azure and Cloud products continuously evolving and adding new features.
-Microsoft has certifications for roles like Azure Administrator Associate, Azure Security Engineer Associate, and Power BI Data Analyst.
+Microsoft offers certifications for roles such as Azure Administrator Associate, Azure Security Engineer Associate, and Power BI Data Analyst Associate.

 The assessments are not proctored.
-Instead, they are open-book, and they are much shorter than the actual certification exam.
+Instead, they are open-book and much shorter than the actual certification exam.
 This is because the recertification tests mainly highlight the latest changes and updates to the certification and associated technologies.
-You can take the assessment as many times as needed as long as it is done before the certification expires.
+You can take the assessment as many times as needed, as long as you do so before the certification expires.

 Until 2019, VMware required recertification for its VCP-level certifications every two years.
 That’s no longer the case.
 In 2019, VMware announced it was moving away from mandatory recertification for the VCP line of certifications.
 Even though recertification isn’t mandatory, you should consider it.
 If you are looking to work with newer versions of VMware products, then you might consider recertifying to accommodate major changes.

-VMware develops a new exam series for every product version, which means they have a lot of certifications.
+VMware develops a new exam series for each product version, which means it offers many certifications.
 The exams themselves were typically retired after a few years, and the certifications were valid for two years.

-VMware moved to simplify its certification program.
+VMware moved to simplify its certification program in recent years.
 Instead of version-based certifications, VMware certifications are now versioned by year.
-Instead of earning the VCP-DCV 6.5, as it was in 2019, certifications now reflect the year VCP-DCV 2019, VCP-DCV 2020, and the latest iteration, VCP-DCV 2024.
+Instead of earning the VCP-DCV 6.5, as it was in 2019, certifications now reflect the year: VCP-DCV 2019, VCP-DCV 2020, and the latest iteration, VCP-DCV 2024.

 Cisco Certifications Expire Every 2 to 5 Years